Partnerships and Collaborations

 With CBRL, the Academy is supporting an advanced Arabic language programme which includes: investing in computer-aided language learning facilities and teacher training courses for teachers of Arabic to non-native speakers.

-From 2-20 September 2013 CBRL will be running advanced Arabic training for established academics working on the Arab world who would benefit from the opportunity to refresh their skills during a total immersion course.
-It will take place at the Institut Français du Proche-Orient (IFPO) in Beirut, Lebanon and involve both collective seminars and tailored, individual tuition.
-A limited number of full bursaries are available.
-Apply now!
-Deadline 31 May.
+From 2-20 September 2013, CBRL ran advanced Arabic training for established academics working on the Arab world who would benefit from the opportunity to refresh their skills during a total immersion course.
+It took place at the Institut Français du Proche-Orient (IFPO) in Beirut, Lebanon and involved both collective seminars and tailored, individual tuition.

 With BIPS, the Academy is supporting a training programme to be held in consecutive years at the universities of St Andrews, Exeter and SOAS.
 The training programme seeks to make the expertise of language teaching in the UK – currently concentrated in only a few centres – available to a much larger body of PG students, postdoctoral researchers and those at the start of their academic careers, as well as to professionals who will have a direct or indirect role in decision making and forming policies at governmental bodies.